noahehall/theBookOfNoah/web_technoligies/core/backend-for-frontend/catchall.md

 					- sessoin storage - token will be valid until browser tab is closed/token expires
 				- on subsequent requests to the server, the client sends the jwt token in the authorization header as `Bearer ${token}`
 				- the server extracts the token from the authorization header, decrypts it using the private key, and validates the PID has not been tamperd with
+			- jwt claims
+				- applicaations should define specific claims for their intended use case and when they are required/optional
+				- see examples for explanations